 Quick Check of EIS System Performance

-This document is a protocol to quickly assess the performance of any EIS instrument.
+This application note is a protocol to assess quickly the performance of any EIS instrument.
 You can use it as an easy and effective comparison between systems.
-You should test before you buy!
+Always test before you buy!

 The test routine involves measuring five EIS spectra.
 Three spectra are recorded using resistors with ideal EIS response.
-Two other spectra probe the limits of an EIS system.
-One spectrum is recorded in potentiostatic mode on a cell that approximates infinite impedance.
-The second spectrum is recorded in galvanostatic mode on a cell with close to zero impedance.
+Two other spectra probe the limits of an EIS system: one spectrum is recorded in potentiostatic mode on a cell that approximates infinite impedance; the other spectrum is recorded in galvanostatic mode on a cell with close to zero impedance.

 What do you do if your system cannot make 4-terminal connections?
 Connect the Reference lead to the Counter electrode lead in any convenient manner.
-Don't expect high quality results.
+Just don’t expect high-quality results.

-This document contains detailed cable positioning information.
-Improper connections to a resistor will add capacitive or inductive impedance to the ideal resistive impedance.
+This document contains detailed information on positioning your cables.
+Improper connections to a resistor add capacitive or inductive impedance to the ideal resistive impedance.
 If you follow the cable positioning shown here, the resistor spectra should have less than 2° of phase shift up to 1 MHz.

 1 kΩ Resistor

 The 1 kΩ resistor is marked with 3 brown and 2 black colored bands:

 Hooking up to the 1 kΩ resistor is easy: see Figure 1.
 Connect the Working and Working Sense leads to one side of the resistor, and the Reference and Counter leads to the other side.
 Keep the leads about 4 cm apart to minimize capacitive coupling between the leads.

 Figure 1.
 Connections to the 1 kΩ resistor.

 Gamry's cell cable color codes are shown in the table below.